ethercreative/docski/docs/index.md

 This contains all the front-matter that was set in the markdown file.

 #### `nav`
-Contains a iterable object of the entire docs navigation where the key is the title of the file or folder, and the value is either the path to the file or the children of the folder.
+Contains an iterable object of the entire docs navigation where the key is the title of the file or folder, and the value is either the path to the file or the children of the folder.